A. O. Smith, United Way partner to support Mayor, City of Milwaukee Health Department to provide water filtration products to Milwaukee residents

 “We applaud Mayor Barrett for his proactive stance and concern for Milwaukee residents,” Ajita G. Rajendra, chairman and chief executive officer of A. O. Smith Corporation, said.
 “A. O. Smith and Aquasana are pleased to be in a position to support the City, United Way, and the health system members of the Milwaukee Health Care Partnership in response to this critical health issue.”

-“In addition to removing harmful lead from residents’ water, we chose the countertop unit and the Clean Water Machine for their ease of installation and use,” Rajendra said.
-“The countertop unit attaches to the faucet in one easy step, and the Clean Water Machine is a powered countertop unit that simply plugs into a standard outlet to deliver clean and healthy drinking water.”
+“In addition to removing harmful lead from residents’ water, we chose the Claryum Countertop and the Clean Water Machine for their ease of installation and use,” Rajendra said.
+“The Claryum Countertop attaches to the faucet in one easy step, and the Clean Water Machine is a powered countertop filter that simply plugs into a standard outlet to deliver clean and healthy drinking water.”

 The City of Milwaukee Health Department received the initial delivery of countertop and powered units and will be coordinating distribution beginning mid-November.
 The initial purchase also included replacement filters for both products.